0 Part Course |

 • Credit papers vs term sheets – what’s the difference?

-• What you need to know about credit papers & term sheets and why size could matter
+• Credit papers & term sheets: why size could matter

 • Why do you need to ask questions?

-• The information that could drive a coach and horses through your drafting and which you must consider on day one
+• The information that could drive a coach and horses through your drafting, which you must consider on day one

 • Drafting elephant traps hidden in the term sheet